silnrsi/FDBP/en-US/Browsers as a font test platform.md

 To override this behaviour you have to start Chrome with a particular command line option.
 To do this:

 * You must first stop *all* Chrome processes.
+This includes:
-So close all Chrome windows and any site-specific Chrome browser windows.
+    * Close all Chrome windows
+    * Close any site-specific Chrome browser (a.k.a.
+Chrome shortcut) windows
+    * Stop any Chrome background tasks.
+NB: newer versions of Chrome default to keeping a background task running even after you have closed all Chrome windows.
+To change this, go to Chrome Settings then, in the System section, disable "Continue running background apps when Google Chrome is closed."
 * Launch Chrome with the `--allow-file-access-from-files` option.
-For Windows you can set up a Chrome shortcut using:
+For Windows you can set up a Windows shortcut to Chrome using:
     * Target: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files`
     * Start in: `"C:\Program Files (x86)\Google\Chrome\Application"`